 Being close to public transportation, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Killeen.
 Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Killeen are affordable.
-Median real estate prices in Killeen come in at $118,400, which is 17% lower than the Texas average.
-The home price to income ratio compares the median home prices to the median household income.
-In Killeen, the home price to income ratio is 2.5, which is 3.8% lower than the Texas average.
+The median home price for Killeen homes is $118,400, which is 17% lower than the Texas average.
+If we take a closer look at the affordability of homes in Killeen, we’ll see that the home price to income ratio is 2.5, which is 3.8% lower than the Texas average.

 |Average one way commute||21min||26min||26min|

 |Workers who drive to work||82.9%||80.3%||76.4%|